-Leisure and Recreation
+1 Leisure and recreation

-Leisure time - the free time a person has when not working or sleeping.

-Factors which determine what people do during leisure time;

-their age. interests, social circumstances, facilities available, where people live.
-Determinants of the growth in leisure activities; advances in technology (in the work place) resulting in people working shorter days. having longer holidays, more unemployed improvements in health care, people live longer, growth in leisure time activities, growth in facilities.

-Recreation is any voluntary activity a person might do during leisure time.

-Physical recreation is any physical activity a person may choose to do during leisure time.
-Reasons why people choose recreational activities.

-Role and aims of local sports clubs.

-Why clubs find the role of the volunteer essential.

-Roles within a club may be Secretary, Treasurer, Chairperson, Fixtures/Membership Secretary, Coach.

-How schools can support participation at all levels.

-Role that schools play through lessons, examinations and extra curricular activities to promote participation.
+- Leisure time the free time a person has when not working or sleeping. - Factors which determine what people do during leisure time; - their age, - interests, - social circumstances, - facilities available, - where people live. - Determinants of the growth in leisure activities; - advances in technology (in the work place) resulting in - people working shorter days, - having longer holidays, - more unemployed - improvements in health care, people live longer, - growth in leisure time activities, - growth in facilities - Recreation is any voluntary activity a person might do during leisure time. - Physical recreation is any physical activity a person may choose to do during leisure time.
+Reasons why people choose recreational activities. - Role and aims of local sports clubs. - Why clubs find the role of the volunteer essential. - Roles within a club may be Secretary, Treasurer, Chairperson, Fixtures/Membership Secretary, Coach. - How schools can support participation at all levels. - Role that schools play through lessons, examinations and extra curricular activities to promote participation.

-Facilities, Participation, Excellence
+2 Facilities, participation, excellence

-Facilities for physical activities vary depending on where people live.

-Urban areas may have leisure centres, sports stadiums, specialist sports clubs.

-Rural areas and remote areas are unlikely to have purpose built sports facilities but may have natural facilities for such activities as sailing, hill walking, rock climbing, etc.
+- Facilities for physical activities vary depending on where people live. - Urban areas may have leisure centres, sports stadiums, specialist sports clubs. - Rural areas and remote areas are unlikely to have purpose built sports facilities but may have natural facilities for such activities as sailing, hill walking, rock climbing, etc.

-Sport and recreation facilities may be controlled and run by;

-local authorities

-private companies,

-voluntary organisations.

-Local authority facilities normally own sports facilities but do not always run them.
-Companies compete for chances to run the facilities.

-www.PapaCambridge.com Dual use facilities are often school sports facilities which are also used by the local community.
+- Sport and recreation facilities may be controlled and run by; - local authorities - private companies, - voluntary organisations. - Local authority facilities normally own sports facilities but do not always run them. - Companies compete for chances to run the facilities. - Dual use facilities are often school sports facilities which are also used by the local community.

-Private companies run sports facilities as a business in order to make a profit.

-These might be golf clubs, theme parks or holiday activity centres.

-Voluntary organisations tend to cater for a local need.
-For example, local scout and youth groups, churches, large national charities; e.g. the Youth Hostels Association.

-The location of sports facilities: main considerations.

-Facilities catering for different groups; identify the groups.

-Types of sports centres; range of activities and people they cater for.

-Factors which encourage people to take part in physical activities.

-Factors which determine excellence in sport.

-Sponsorship - business provides financial support for an athlete, team or event/competition.
-Advantages and disadvantages to a sponsor.

-Advantages and disadvantages of sponsorship to the sport.
+- Private companies run sports facilities as a business in order to make a profit. - These might be golf clubs, theme parks or holiday activity centres. - Voluntary organisations tend to cater for a local need.
+For example, - local scout and youth groups, - churches, - large national charities; e.g. the Youth Hostels Association. - The location of sports facilities; main considerations. - Facilities catering for different groups; identify the groups. - Types of sports centres; range of activities and people they cater for. - Factors which encourage people to take part in physical activities. - Factors which determine excellence in sport. - Sponsorship business provides financial support for an athlete, team or event/competition. - Advantages and disadvantages to a sponsor. - Advantages and disadvantages of sponsorship to the sport.

-Global events
+3 Global events

-The impact of global events on participation e.g. Olympic Games, Football World Cup.
-Advantages and disadvantages to being the host nation.

-- The development of facilities

-- The development of training facilities

-- How coaching systems are developed to ensure a high level of success, particularly the host nation

-Social impacts of global events on a host nation.

-Why both professionals and amateurs compete in the Olympic Games.

-How education supports participation at the highest level through scholarships, sports colleges, trust funds.

-The reasons why certain countries develop excellence in specific sports.
+- The impact of global events on participation e.g. Olympic Games, Football World Cup.
+Advantages and disadvantages of being the host nation. - The development of facilities - The development of training facilities - How coaching systems are developed to ensure a high level of success, particularly for the host nation - Social impacts of global events on a host nation. - Why both professionals and amateurs compete in the Olympic Games. - How education supports participation at the highest level through scholarships, sports colleges, trust funds. - The reasons why certain countries develop excellence in specific sports.
 Reasons should include: geographical, climatic, financial, traditional and cultural.

-Identify certain countries and the sports they excel in.
+- Identify certain countries and the sports they excel in.

-Examples could include:
+- Examples could include:

-Kenya/Ethiopia - middle/long distance running Brazil - football Nordic/alpine countries - skiing Fiji - Rugby sevens New Zealand - rugby Japan - Sumo wrestling Cuba - boxing
+- Kenya/Ethiopia middle/long distance running

+- Brazil football

+- Nordic/alpine countries skiing

+- Fiji Rugby sevens

+- New Zealand rugby

+- Japan Sumo wrestling

+- Cuba boxing

-Media
+4 Media